Satya Naidu: Political career

 From the age of 17, Sathya began advocating for Seychelles National Party (Linyon Demokratik Seselwa).
 According to him, it is the President Wavel Ramkalawan's fighting spirit and the love for the people that inspired him to pursue politics.

 He became the Chairperson of the Seychelles National Youth Union and then became the Executive Committee Member of the Seychelles National Party (Linyon Demokratik Seselwa) from 2012 to 2014.

-In the 2020 Seychellois parliamentary election, he won the St. Louis constituency after getting 60% of votes.
+In the 2020 Seychellois parliamentary election, he won the St. Louis constituency after getting 60% of the votes.
 He is currently a Member of the Bills Committee.

-On the 28th of March 2022, he got elected as the Executive Committee member of Linyon Demokratik Seselwa in a heavily contested election amongst other party stalwarts.
+On 28 March 2022, he was elected as the Executive Committee member of Linyon Demokratik Seselwa in a heavily contested election amongst other party stalwarts.

-On the 7th of May 2022, he was elected to lead the United Cities and Local Governments of Africa’s (UCLG Africa) network of locally elected youth of Africa for the continent’s eastern region.
+On 7 May 2022, he was elected to lead the United Cities and Local Governments of Africa’s (UCLG Africa) network of locally elected youth of Africa for the continent’s eastern region.